gbgabiola/progress/02-the-language-itself/README.md

 - greater than (`>`), less than (`<`), less than or equal to (`<=`), greater than or equal to (`>=`), equal to `==`, not equal to (`!=`)
 - Any number larger than zero, `true`, string with any content will be interpreted as `true`.
 - `while` loop will repeat itself as long as the conditional value is true.

+## Day 6: Higher-Order Functions

+### What is a higher order function?

+A higher-order functions is a function that either:

+- Accepts a function as an argument
+- Return a function

+Learn about the useful higher-order functions that are part of the language itself (and not just web browser jargon).

+- `addEventListener` method is a higher-order function because the second argument it expects to receive is a function.
+- some programming languages are _not_ allowed to pass a function as an argument
+- `forEach` method that accepts a function as an argument, and will run that function once for each item in the collection.